Mayar-ElMallah/Perception-Stack-for-Self-Driving-Cars/README.md

 ![This is an image](writeUp/output_13.png)

 ## Sliding Window Search and Fitting the Curve with Green Line ## Draw Lane
-i followed those steps of algorithm to getting the line fitted on the lanes:
+i followed those steps of algorithm for getting the line fitted on the lanes:
 1. getting a histogram sum of the image pixel values
 2. getting the starting position of both lanes from the left and right half of histogram.
 3. divide the image into n steps and move two windows seperately over the starting